w3c/mathml-docs/intent-core-concepts/index.md

 ----

-## Core Concept Default Large Operatorss
+## Default Large Operator Concepts

 Speech templates for "large" operators follow a similar pattern and are often strongly associated with particular characters.